 by Joann Wilson and Albert Kollar

-Imagine accumulating 130,000 fossils?
-That is exactly what Ernest Bayet of Belgium accomplished over a century ago.
+Imagine accumulating tens of thousands of fossils?
+While the exact number of fossils in Bayet’s collection has yet to be determined, estimates range from 20,000 to over 100,000.
 In 1903, William Holland, Director of the Carnegie Museum, negotiated a blockbuster deal to bring Bayet’s entire collection to Pittsburgh.
 The deal dazzled the public and made front page news in the New York Times.
 For over two years, the Section of Invertebrate Paleontology has been uncovering the stories of the collectors and dealers behind Bayet’s magnificent collection.
 Notable dealers include Lucien Stilwell, Frederick Stearns, and Dr. Friedrich Krantz, to name a few.
 But what about Bayet himself?
 What is his story?

 Thanks to ongoing translations of the Bayet archive by volunteer Lucien Schoenmakers, we are excited to begin a series introducing Ernest Bayet, the person behind the collection.